-11. Avoiding Political Publicity Literature and other material produced by any Officer or anyone using MWDA facilities:- • Must not promote or denigrate a political party o e.g.("Councillor says Conservatives have got it wrong" is not acceptable).
+3.11 Avoiding Political Publicity

+Literature and other material produced by any Officer or anyone using MWDA facilities:-
-Must not promote or denigrate policies that are clearly those of a political party o e.g.("Chairman say Government should give councils more money for Waste" is acceptable, whereas " Member says Labour should raise taxes to spend more on waste" is not).

-Must not emphasise the political group or party to which a Member belongs by use of large font, unnecessary repetition, design features etc. A single incidental, low-key reference to political party or group may be permissible.
-Anything else will not be.

-Must not include slogans, strap lines, logos or other design features identifiable with a political party.

-• Must be "objective, balanced, informative and accurate" and avoid oversimplification and sloganising.

-Must not consist of campaigning or persuasive material, as opposed to informative material, except where this is a legally acceptable Authority Authorised by: MWDA Full Authority Issued by: AV Issue No: 02 function ("Register for HWRC Permit" is acceptable, but "Ban fox hunting" is not).

-May only contain quotes from, or photographs of, Members, insofar they are relevant to their roles as Members.
+- Must not promote or denigrate a political party - o e.g.("Councillor says Conservatives have got it wrong" is not acceptable). - Must not promote or denigrate policies that are clearly those of a political party - e.g.("Chairman says Government should give councils more money for Waste" is acceptable, whereas "Member says Labour should raise taxes to spend more on waste" is not). - Must not emphasise the political group or party to which a Member belongs by use of large font, unnecessary repetition, design features etc. A single incidental, low-key reference to political party or group may be permissible.
+Anything else will not be. - Must not include slogans, strap lines, logos or other design features identifiable with a political party. - Must be "objective, balanced, informative and accurate" and avoid oversimplification and sloganising. - Must not consist of campaigning or persuasive material, as opposed to informative material, except where this is a legally acceptable Authority function ("Register for HWRC Permit" is acceptable, but "Ban fox hunting" is not). - May only contain quotes from, or photographs of, Members, insofar they are relevant to their roles as Members.
 Chair, Deputy Chair or Group Leaders and Opposition Spokespersons are therefore in a different position from others.

-There should not normally be a problem providing support to Members 11.1 attending to District matters, such as responding to individual constituent's complaints and enquiries, helping to solve individual problems, or dealing with local waste issues.
+There should not normally be a problem providing support to Members attending to District matters, such as responding to individual constituent's complaints and enquiries, helping to solve individual problems, or dealing with local waste issues.

+4. POLITICAL GROUPS

-12. POLITICAL GROUPS 12.1 The operation of political groups is now an integral feature of Local Government, and such political groups can have an important part to play in the development of policy and the political management of the Authority.
+4.1 The operation of political groups is an integral feature of Local Government, and such political groups can have an important part to play in the development of policy and the political management of the Authority.
 It is appropriate that the Authority support the effective operation of political groups, when formed, but their operation can pose particular dangers in terms of the impartiality of Officers.

+4.2 Reports

-12.2 Reports a) Political groups may request the Clerk to prepare written reports on matters relating to the Authority for consideration by the group.
+Political groups may request the Clerk to prepare written reports on matters relating to the Authority for consideration by the group.